The American Standard 2034.014.222 Champion 4 is a one-piece, elongated, Right Height toilet that is getting a lot of positive reviews.

 - Certification: ADA Compliant

-After seeing American Standard’s golf ball flushing video, it is easy to see why this model is so popular.
-American Standard are a leading brand and have a wide range of high quality toilets, however, the Champion 4 is surely one of their top performing models.
+After seeing the American Standard golf ball flushing video, it is easy to see why this model is so popular.
+American Standard are a leading brand and have a wide range of high quality toilets, however, the Champion 4 toilet is surely one of their top performing models.
 Make sure to check out the video below to see how amazing this flush really is.
 So what makes this flushing system top of the class?
 Lets see.

 This extra speed allows the Champion 4 to flush water into the entire bowl in less that one second.
 That is pretty quick!